OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:13

-This is why I speak to them in parables: because

-> seeing they do not see,
-> and hearing they do not hear,
-> nor do they understand.
+The reason I speak to them in parables is that although they see, they do not truly see; and although they hear, they do not truly hear, nor do they understand.

 ## Matthew 13:14